-This is the book I’m currently updating for the iOS 7 SDK. you can pre-order the new version Here.
+This is the book I just released.
 This book is geared a little more at the intermediate programmer.
 There are lots of good real world examples in here.
 The Maps, Location, and Table view sections are specially good. -Joe Hoffman

 This bible sized book is one of our favorites, it has a recipe for almost anything you could want.